integritee-network/substraTEE/validator-protection/VALIDATOR_PROTECTION_PROPOSALS.md

 ![High Availability](./High_Availability_Remote_Signer.png)

-sr25519 keys support signature aggregation, so we can introduce a multisig scheme which ensures that a validator is available whenever 2 of his 3 signers and at least one validator node are.
+sr25519 keys support signature aggregation, so we can introduce a multisig scheme which ensures that a **validator is available whenever 2 of his 3 signers and at least one validator node are**.
+This scheme also prevents double-signing.

 Signer TEEs have to cooperate and therefore have to trust each other.
 Trust among signer TEEs can be achieved through mutual remote attestation.